 Local governments and communities are concerned about the explosion in poker machine numbers, their concentration in disadvantaged areas, the rise in problem gambling, the lack of council planning control over pokies venues, the negative economic impacts and the lack of independent research into the impacts of gambling.

-The VLGA works with local governments and community organisations through the Local Government Working Group on Gambling
+The VLGA works with local governments and community organisations, with support from the Local Government Working Group on Gambling

 Supporting Local Governments on Gaming Policy Project